gyorilab/emmaa/doc/dashboard/models_page.rst

 Tests Tab
 ---------

-The tests tab contains information about how many tests were applied and passed to the model and also how the percentage of tests that passed evolved over time.
+The tests tab contains two related plots: one showing the evolution over time of the  percentage of applicable tests that passed, and another showing the absolute number of tests that were applied to the model and the number of tests that passed.

 .. figure:: ../_static/images/aml_tests_tab_top.png
   :align: center